KunalAnand2907/Youtube_DataMining_Analysis-End-End-Data-Engineering-Data-Science-Project/README.md

 <li>AWS Cloudwatch & Logs: It enables you to monitor your complete stack (applications, infrastructure, network, and services) and use alarms, logs, and events data to take automated actions and reduce mean time to resolution (MTTR).
 This frees up important resources and allows you to focus on building applications and business value.
 </ul>

-🧩 **Youtube Data Scrapping & Performing Data Wrangling, Pre-Processing, EDA & Text Mining - NLP Tasks on the Youtube Data to predict to which Category the Video Belongs!!** ⇢ [ Visit DataScrapping_Viz_Nlp_Tasks Folder ]
+🧩 **3.
+Youtube Data Scrapping & Performing Data Wrangling, Pre-Processing, EDA & Text Mining - NLP Tasks on the Youtube Data to predict to which Category the Video Belongs!!** ⇢ [ Visit DataScrapping_Viz_Nlp_Tasks Folder ]

 This Section is further divided into 2 Parts: